Last updated on February 15th, 2023 at 06:04 pm

 Right as I was parking my car, a favorite song from the 1980s came on the radio: Magic by Olivia Newton-John.
 Perfect, I thought.
 I’ll bring that spirit with me on the date.

 I won’t share details here, because that’s too private, dear readers, but it was completely magical.
-It was definitely my best first date ever – one for the history books.
+It was definitely the best first date–one for the history books.

 We Are Creating This